How to Create AI Prompts: Design the Process Before You Write

 Planning the sequence means thinking about the task in stages.
 You might first want the AI to understand the context, then clarify the objective, and only after that move into generating content.
 This mirrors how people solve problems and gives the AI a clear path to follow.

 This step reduces much of the unpredictability in how AI responds.
-By guiding the order of operations, you replace chance with structure.
-Each part of the prompt serves a purpose, and the final result feels deliberate.
+Guiding the order of operations gives the task more structure and helps the response stay balanced.
+Each part of the prompt has a clear job, so the final result feels more deliberate.

 Turning prompt design into a simple repeatable workflow